-According to Abraham Maslow, people developed their personality by fulfilling each of their needs in a hierarchical fashion.
-Combining aspects of the behavioralist movement and the pessimism of psychoanalysis, the humanistic theory explains how people are malleable and their personality traits are subject to their current needs.
+According to Abraham Maslow, people developed their personalities by fulfilling each of their needs in a hierarchical fashion.
+Combining aspects of the behavioralist movement and the pessimism of psychoanalysis, the humanistic theory explains how people are malleable, and their personality traits are subject to their current needs.

 At the top of the pyramid is self-actualization.
 Self-actualization is the process by which people fulfill their potential for internal growth.
-Call it enlightenment, call it personal development...but whatever you call it, it’s the final thing we are motivated to seek in life.
+Call it enlightenment or personal development...but whatever you call it, it’s the final thing we are motivated to seek in life.

 How does this tie into personality?
-Maslow started to develop these theories in response to the more negative and pessimistic views on personality at the time.
-Many behaviorists believed that humans have little control over their personalities and can be subjected to conditioning, just like any other species of animal on the planet.
+Maslow started to develop these theories in response to the more pessimistic views on personality at the time.
+Many behaviorists believe that humans have little control over their personalities and can be subjected to conditioning, just like any other animal species.
 Maslow disagreed.
 He believed that humans could take control of their personalities as they attempted to achieve self-actualization.

 Carl Rogers and Humanism

-In order to work toward self-actualization, humans have to reflect on who they are currently and what they need to change or do to move forward.
+To work toward self-actualization, humans must reflect on who they are and what they need to change or do to move forward.
 Carl Rogers was a humanist psychologist who focused on this process.
-He agreed with Maslow’s theories, but pushed further to study how people try to satisfy these complex needs.
+He agreed with Maslow’s theories but continued to study how people try to satisfy these complex needs.

-When a person thinks about their personality, they may tell themselves that they are honest, generous, and agreeable.
-These traits are all subjective and may not be the way that other people see the person’s deeds or personality.
+When people think about their personality, they may tell themselves they are honest, generous, and agreeable.
+These traits are all subjective and may not be how other people see the person’s deeds or personality.
 This disconnect, or incongruence, can prevent people from reaching self-actualization and can cause anxiety.

 How does this happen?
-Our brains can be very picky about what they choose to see, process, and remember.
+Our brains can be picky about what they see, process, and remember.
 A person who only believes they are agreeable may unconsciously choose to remember positive, agreeable interactions or misinterpret situations in which they were not actually displaying agreeable behavior.

 Where does incongruence come from?
-How can we develop a more objective sense of ourselves in the world and reach self-actualization?
+How can we develop a more objective sense of ourselves and reach self-actualization?

-For the answers to these questions, Maslow and Rogers studied people who they believe reached some form of self-actualization.
+For the answers to these questions, Maslow and Rogers studied people they believed reached some form of self-actualization.
 These people were successful and spent their lives working to elevate humanity.

-This approach of studying healthy, successful people was a big change in the world of personality psychology.
-Behaviorists and other personality psychologists at the time turned to study people who had made poor decisions in their life or had poor mental health.
-Humanists took a more optimistic approach with their subjects.
+This approach to studying healthy, successful people was a big change in the world of personality psychology.
+Behaviorists and other personality psychologists at the time turned to studying people who had made poor decisions in their lives or had poor mental health.
+Humanists took a more optimistic approach to their subjects.

 - Opportunities for self-disclosure

-If someone grew up in this type of environment, they are more likely to hold congruent views of themselves that match how the rest of the world sees them.
-Conversely, if someone grew up in a more hostile or negative environment, they are more likely to only see the things that they want to see.
+If someone grew up in this environment, they are more likely to hold congruent views of themselves that match how the rest of the world sees them.
+Conversely, if someone grew up in a more hostile or negative environment, they are more likely only to see what they want.

 Rogers uses the example of parents showing conditional vs. unconditional love.
-When children grew up in a household with unconditional love, they were more likely to hold congruent views of themselves and be on a path toward self-actualization.
-The children who received conditional love were more likely to block out times in which they were not loved.
-This pattern is likely to continue as an adult; the process of only seeing parts of a situation or misconstruing a situation is likely to continue unless they are put in a more positive environment.
+When children grow up in a household with unconditional love, they are more likely to hold congruent views of themselves and be on a path toward self-actualization.
+The children who received conditional love were likelier to block out times they were unloved.
+This pattern is likely to continue as an adult; only seeing parts of a situation or misconstruing a situation is likely to continue unless they are put in a more positive environment.

 Remember, the humanistic approach to personality is very positive.
-Humanists believe that with openness, empathy, and a genuinely positive environments, anyone can start to develop congruent views of themselves and move forward toward self-actualization.
+Humanists believe that with openness, empathy, and a genuinely positive environment, anyone can develop congruent views of themselves and move toward self-actualization.

 Humanistic psychology has had a very positive impact on the world of psychology.
 People can visit a therapist that uses a humanist approach to their practice.
-This is often called Gestalt therapy.
-Gestalt therapists use an approach that views patient and therapist as equals.
-The therapist, rather than being an authority figure that looks down upon their patient, emphasizes.
+This is also called Gestalt therapy.
+Gestalt therapists use an approach that views patients and therapists as equals.
+The therapist empathizes with the patient rather than being an authority figure who looks down upon the patient.
 They use humanist ideas to create a positive environment that focuses on the present rather than incidents from the past.

-The process of discovering that your view of ourselves may be incongruent with the world isn’t always easy.
-Supportive friends, groups, or therapists are crucial to understanding where you fit in the world.
+Discovering that your view of yourself may be incongruent with the world isn’t always easy.
+Supportive friends, groups, or therapists can help you understand where you fit.
 Think about how you see yourself and how you behave when friends or family try to offer opposing perspectives.
 How does this behavior contribute to your overall personality?
 How can you create and put yourself in an environment that encourages an open, genuine look at yourself through the eyes of the world?